ANNUAL REPORT 2025

 Pairs versus Singles

-Almost all of the guinea pigs rehomed in 2024 were listed as pairs or groups (97%), with only 3% being singles.
+The majority of the guinea pigs listed in 2025 were listed as pairs or groups (79%), with 21% being singles.

 Receipts

-Several individuals and organisations have been invaluable to the continuation of CottonTails® financially.
-I would like to give a very big thank you to each one who helped even in a small way, and my sincere apologies if I have accidentally omitted anyone from the list.
+Several individuals and organisations have been invaluable to CottonTails®’s financial sustainability.
+I would like to give a very big thank-you to each person who helped, even in a small way, and my sincere apologies if I have accidentally omitted anyone from the list.

 Organisations/groups: